Sunday Morning Overview

 Classroom and Teacher AssignmentsYour child's classroom and teacher assignments are listed below:

-- 9th Grade and Up: Youth Room: Denyse Steele (Select Sundays only)
+- 9th Grade and Up: Youth Room - TBD

-Sunday Morning ProgrammingThe following curricula have been chosen because they align with family programming’s working Core Truths, they utilizes the 4 C’s for faith formation, and they tie-in nicely with our congregation's monthly themes...
+Sunday Morning ProgrammingThe following curricula have been chosen because they are grounded in Family Programming’s Core Truths, they utilizes the 4 C’s for faith formation, and they align with our congregation's monthly themes...

 Beyond Sunday MorningBecause we know your family's needs are not fully met by what we offer on Sunday mornings, here is a list of programming we offer outside of Sunday mornings...

 Our Whole LivesOur Whole Lives (OWL) is a comprehensive sexuality education program.
 It covers topics such as anatomy, emotions, relationships, and values.
-This year, we are offering Jr. High OWL to all 7th – 9th graders, and intermediate OWL to all 5th – 6th graders.
+This year, we are offering Sr. High OWL to all 10th - 12th graders, and Early Elementary OWL to all Kindergarten - 1st graders.
 Learn more about OWL by visiting the UUA webpage on OWL.

-- Jr. High OWL: January – April (specific dates via snail mail in the fall).
+- Sr. High OWL: October—May (specific dates will be sent out in the fall).

 Parents’ Night Out